 It’s crucial to note an important distinction between the self-employed work permit and the other visas that are currently available.
 Foreigners who intend to establish their own business in Spain have a number of options.

-Firstly, they can choose the general immigration regime and apply for the self-employment visa.
-Alternatively, they can opt for the Entrepreneur's Law and apply for an entrepreneur visa.
+Firstly, they can choose the general immigration regime and apply for the self-employment visa, which is also commonly referred to as the 'spain freelance visa' or 'self employed work visa.'
+The self employed person visa is ideal for those planning to operate small businesses or freelance activities, such as virtual assistance.
+Alternatively, they can opt for the Entrepreneur’s Law and apply for an entrepreneur visa.
 Lastly, they can apply for the newly introduced Digital Nomad visa, however, these three procedures differ significantly in their requirements.

 The entrepreneur visa is designed for foreigners who wish to create an innovative company with a strong technological foundation.
 If your business idea involves introducing something unique that doesn’t exist in the market yet, it’s likely that you’ll need to obtain your residency under the Entrepreneur’s Law.

-The digital nomad visa was introduced at the end of 2022, and although it has already become very popular with foreign workers looking to set up in Spain, there are drawbacks in that only 20% of your income must be derived from Spanish Territory.
+The digital nomad visa was introduced at the end of 2022, and although it has already become very popular with foreign workers looking to set up in Spain, there are drawbacks in that no more than 20% of your income can be derived from Spanish territory.
 So it is ideal for those with foreign clients and customers, but not a great solution for those who want to tap into Spanish consumers.

-So if you want to establish yourself as a freelancer in Spain and target Spanish consumers, you will need to apply for a self-employment permit.
+So if you want to establish yourself as a freelancer in Spain and target Spanish consumers, you will need to submit a formal self employed visa application for a self-employment permit.
+The application process for the Spain Self-Employed Visa involves two main stages: first, obtaining the initial residence and self-employed work permit, and then applying for the self-employed work visa at the consulate.

-Developing a comprehensive business plan is one of the most crucial requirements.
+A detailed business plan is required for the self-employed visa application.
 The authorities will assess your business plan to determine its viability and whether it meets the necessary criteria for granting the authorisation.

-Your business plan should include an exhaustive analysis of various aspects related to your business.
+Your business plan must outline the planned investment, expected returns, and potential job creation, in addition to an exhaustive analysis of various aspects related to your business.
 It should cover the nature of your business activity, its market value, unique selling points, competitive advantages, target customers, marketing and communication plans, financial projections, and more.
 Remember, the more detailed your plan, the better.

 However, it’s important to note that there is no specific minimum or maximum amount established by law.
 The amount of investment you need to demonstrate will depend on the type of business you plan to establish and its specific requirements.
 Certain businesses may have higher initial fixed cost requirements compared to others.

-For instance, if your business requires a physical location, such as a local storefront, you'll need to prove that you have enough funds to purchase or rent the property.
-The recent Spanish Immigration Law Reform has eliminated the need to provide personal financial means to support yourself while starting the business.
-Now, you only need to prove funds related to the launch of your professional activity or company.
+For instance, if your business requires a physical location, such as a local storefront, you’ll need to prove that you have enough funds to purchase or rent the property.
+Proof of sufficient financial means may include bank statements or financial commitments from financial or other institutions.
+Documents accrediting your financial stability must be included in your application.
+Recent Spanish Immigration Law Reform has shifted the emphasis more onto funds related to the launch and operation of your professional activity or company.
+However, in practice many consulates still expect you to show that you can support yourself without becoming a burden on the system while your business gets off the ground.

 Applying for this authorisation can often be a lengthy and somewhat tedious process.
 To get started, you’ll need to gather the required documentation, including your passport, criminal record certificate, medical certificate, business plan, and a favourable report from the ATA or a similar association.

-Next, you'll need to fill out the EX-07 application form and submit all the documentation to the Spanish consulate in your country of origin or the country where you legally reside at the time.
-It's important to note that the application process must be initiated from the country of origin and not directly from Spain.
+Next, you’ll need to fill out the EX-07 application form and submit all the documentation to the Spanish consulate in your country of origin or the country where you legally reside at the time.
+In most cases, the application process must be initiated from your country of origin or legal residence via the Spanish consulate, rather than directly from Spain.

 The consulate will forward your application to the appropriate foreigner’s office based on the Spanish region where you plan to set up your company.
 Once your application is accepted, the consulate will issue your visa, providing you with a 30-day window to travel to Spain and enter the country.